pranavraj101/uberclone/README.md

 ## Uber Clone

-# Clerk For Authentication and Neon for Database
+# Clerk For Authentication, Neon for Database and Google API for direction and location search

 # React Native